ckstephens/Optical-Theremin/README.md

 # Optical-Theremin
-Theremin using Arduino and ultrasonic sensors
+Theremin using Arduino and ultrasonic sensors.

 A theremin implemented using two Arduino boards: one for computing the audio, and one for processing the inputs.